bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Dwite and the gang try to fight the incarnation of Lunaris.
 - Dog dies, Dwite is free but almost dies.

+## TBD (2022-07-10)

+- Level 7, wooo!
+- Valdris got swindled by a Hag in the past.
+  - FeelsBadMan
+  - Loss family?
+- The daggers in the lockbox addressed to Ryse and the lockbox found under the tree in the Fields
+- Kony goes shopping for potions.
+  - 10GP per potion.
+- Argent is gossiping about the Gulthias Tree.
+- Main obj: Double cross steward Ryse given the lockbox that's addressed to him.
+- Long rest, woo!

 ## Quests/Tasks

 - [ ] Investigating Lawrence Brantly.